Rad Pride Queer Liberation Panel 2025

 Panel: VidaJackson?, RobertWright, RobinMetcalfe.
 Moderator: JaqueDesLauriers?

-About 20 others dropped in and out during the 2-hour session.
+About 20 guests dropped in and out during the 2-hour session.

 - 0:00:00 Jaque: introduction